Farmers in Transition: Finding a New Career

 Most people who are on a job search turn first to the help-wanted sections of their local newspapers.
 Although they are one way to learn of openings, studies have shown that newspapers list only 20 percent of all available openings.
 Further, newspaper advertisements receive many replies, reducing the likelihood of your being hired.

-A second and much more effective way to find out about employment opportunities is by talking to people who hold positions in fields in which you would like to work.
+Another way to find out about employment opportunities is by talking to people who hold positions in fields in which you would like to work.
 These informational interviews are valuable in any employment search and serve several purposes:

 - By talking to other people, you become familiar with available positions, their responsibilities, and employment outlook.